 You may also want to look for air purifiers that feature carbon filters for odor, and definitely a True HEPA filter to help reduce as many airborne pollutants as possible.
 Some air purifiers also feature alerts to let you know when it is time to change the air filter, and quiet performance so that you can run your air purifier in a baby’s room or while you sleep without any disturbance.

 Be sure to choose your air purifier by room size.
 Some air cleaners are perfect for small rooms.
-For larger spaces, make sure the air cleaner you choose has the capacity to cover the square footage of the area you want purified.
+For larger spaces, make sure the air cleaner you choose has the capacity to cover the square footage of the area you want to be purified.

 If you have pets, you may also want to consider air cleaners that help with pet dander and other allergens that are associated with dogs and cats.
 You don’t have to curse your pets for your sneezing anymore.